 While many directories have moved online only, there are still many published in print as well.
 These are some of the more general and often most accessible and available directories in local public or university libraries.

 This is a small collection of online sources.
-Some industries will provide specialized titles.
+Some industries will provide specialized titles and there will be industry related portals.